mitwelten/mitwelten-ml-backend/ingest/uploader/services/README.md

 systemctl --user enable mitwelten-exporter.service

 # start the units
-systemctl --user start mitwelten-img-indexer.service systemctl --user start mitwelten-img-metadata.service systemctl --user start mitwelten-img-uploader.service systemctl --user start mitwelten-exporter.service
+sudo systemctl start prometheus-node-exporter.service systemctl --user start mitwelten-img-indexer.service systemctl --user start mitwelten-img-metadata.service systemctl --user start mitwelten-img-uploader.service systemctl --user start mitwelten-exporter.service
 ```

+## Monitoring

+`mitwelten-exporter` depends on `prometheus-node-exporter` to read and expose the metrics to the prometheus server.
+In order to read metrics from `prometheus-node-exporter`, the corresponding port needs to be accessible, which
+requires a yaler tunnel.